Freeriding & Ski touring

 At the Kaunertal Glacier, there are over 7 variants for freeriding in the back country.

-The favorites in the area are the Nörderberg variant down to the Fernergries - from here you can hitchhike or take the ski bus (see bus timetable) back to the ski area.
-And of course the Langtaufers variant to South Tyrol/Italy - with this freeride run you should organize a return service to the Kaunertal, or book the glacier safari with experienced professionals.
-With the new Weißseejochbahn even more freeride descents open up - and they are not only reserved for professionals!
+The favorites in the area are the Nörderberg variant down to the Fernergries - from there you can hitchhike or take the ski bus (see bus timetable) back to the ski area.
+And of course the Langtaufers variant to South Tyrol/Italy - with this freeride run you should however organize some return service to the Kaunertal in advance.
+Or you can book the glacier safari with experienced professionals.
+With the new Weißseejochbahn even more freeride descents open up - and they are not only reserved for pros!

 • Difficulty: moderate

-• Begin: Nörderjoch (Ascent approx. 1/2 hour from the mountain station of the Nörderjoch lift)
+• Start: Nörderjoch (Ascent approx. 1/2 hour from the mountain station of the Nörderjoch lift)

 • Difficulty: moderate